 Whether an individual is prescribed an opioid or takes them illegally, it is essential to know the symptoms of abuse and what opioid addiction looks like.
 Opioids are highly addictive and don’t take long to become addicted to when an individual misuses them.

 At the Robert Alexander Center, we provide top-notch treatment services in Kentucky to anyone ready to make a change in their life.
 We are prepared to help clients at any step of the recovery process.
-Our professional staff is highly-qualified and trained to support clients grow and heal after drug use.
+Our professional staff is highly qualified and trained to support clients in growth and healing after drug use.

 Contact us today to see how our expert care translates to your lasting recovery.

 Opioids are one of the most commonly addictive prescription painkillers.
 Often referred to by their specific name, morphine, codeine, and hydrocodone, these medications all fall under the drug family, opioids.

 Opioids and opiates, naturally occurring vs. synthetically made, work to alleviate severe pain in patients with many problems ranging from back and knee pain to pain caused by cancer.
 Opioids work quickly and create a calming high to help individuals heal, rest, and recover from whatever is causing the pain.